You are currently viewing Which cleaning products are toxic?

 Toothbrushes

 Whenever you flush with the toilet lid open, the fecal matter becomes airborne and lands all over, including on your toothbrush.
-Close the lid before flushing to avoid ending up fecal bacteria on your brush.
+Close the lid before flushing to avoid ending up with fecal bacteria on your brush.

 Toothbrush cups can hold some of the worst germs in your house.
 They should be disinfected often or replaced with an open-air holder.
 Thoroughly wash your toothbrush after every use with peroxide and put it away when dry.
 Replace it every two to three months.